tohagan/stlive/README.md

 **TIP**: Commit a `.stlive.config` file as part of your project so you can auto select the right version of Sencha Command and Sencha Touch.
 A future version may support settings environment variables prior to running Sencha Command so that the build process (and all the related build tools) can be customised on a per project basis.
 This would make it fast and easy to switch build parameters and tools just by changing projects directory and ensure that it's all version controlled.

+### Compile and Deploy PhoneGap app

+These commands will not recompile your sencha code, just the PhoneGap code.
+But it will redeploy to the device which can be quicker than doing this manually:

+  - `$ stlive run [platform ...]` - Recompiles and deploys your app to the device.

 ### Instrumenting existing mobile apps for "Live Edit"

 Run these command in a Sencha Touch, PhoneGap or Cordova project folder: